scottwesley31/Amazon_Vine_Analysis/README.md

 ![paid_unpaid_fivestar_percents](https://user-images.githubusercontent.com/107309793/193725962-b070999f-02d9-4758-b883-cd8c344adbea.png)

-Therefore 0.41% of the 5 star reviews were from Vine members and 99.59% were from non-Vine consumers.
+Therefore **0.41% of the 5 star reviews were from Vine members** and **99.59% were from non-Vine customers**.

 ## Summary

 ### Is there any positivity bias for reviews in the Vine program?
+Considering the sample analyzed in this dataset as a whole (14,537 musical instrument reviews), only 60 of the reviews were from Amazon Vine members and the other 14,477 reviews were from regular customers.
+The overall contribution to the overall reviews is not substantial enough to introduce significant bias.

+When considering the five-star subset of this sample (8,246 five-star reviews), a similar trend is seen; only 0.41% of the 5 star reviews were from Vine members while the other 99.59% were from non-Vine customers.
+This further supports the evidence that the vast majority of the positive reviews on the musical instruments are coming from the non-Vine customer base, not the Vine members.
+The lack of five-star reviews coming from Vine-members might actually indicate that these reviewers are rating with far more scrutiny than most customers.

 ### One Additional Analysis for the Dataset as Further Support